TGO-Inc/UnityModPackager/README.md

 - Generate `.targets` file
   https://github.com/TGO-Inc/UnityModPackager/blob/3a6a6917ff6d80a65aafd491e5955459948864e8/Program.cs#L156-L158
-  - Ensure the LogicalName (the name of the resource in the manifest) is unique under the current Assembly
+  - Ensure the LogicalName (the name of the resource in the manifest) is unique under the current assembly
-  - This allows for multiple versions of the same Assembly for fallback purposes
+  - This allows for multiple versions of the same assembly for fallback purposes

  - Write file to `obj/GeneratedResources.targets`